10 Types Of Weather Instruments For Accurate Weather Reading

 Whether you are newly exploring tools to measure weather or looking to consolidate those you already have, we recommend an all-in-one weather system.
 The Tempest home weather system is a thermometer, barometer, anemometer, rain gauge, lightning sensor, and more.
 It all comes built in a three-pound sensor device.

-With the included small Wi-Fi hub, you can set up your home weather equipment in minutes and access the data in real time from anywhere using your phone.
-The Tempest system also pairs with your smart home systems so that you can set automations based on weather.
+With the included small Wi-Fi hub, you can set up and mount your home weather equipment in minutes and access the data in real time from anywhere using your phone.
+The Tempest Weather System also pairs with your smart home systems so that you can set automations based on weather.
 For more details about the capabilities of the all-in-one Tempest weather system, read our frequently asked questions.

 Scroll to Top